top of page

 Educational Programs

-We offer year-round educational programming for all ages, from elementary school field trips to adult workshops on sustainable gardening.
+We offer educational programming for all ages, from elementary school field trips to adult workshops on sustainable gardening.
 Our programs cover topics including organic growing methods, composting, food preservation, and the connection between healthy soil and healthy communities.

 Project Phases